David112x/qualcomm-usb-drivers/QMI/win/qcwwan/installer/ReadMe.txt

 To build the drivers:

 1. Install the following:
-·	Microsoft Windows Driver Kit (WDK) for Windows Developer Preview 8141 or newer ·	Perl 5.0 or newer
+?Microsoft Windows Driver Kit (WDK) for Windows Developer Preview 8141 or newer ?Perl 5.0 or newer
-·	Visual Studio 2010
+?Visual Studio 2010
 2. Run the buildDriver.pl script (found in QMI\win\qcdrivers\) using the following syntax:

 Perl buildDrivers.pl [Checked]